 Our favorite airless model for the DIYer or handyman is the Graco Magnum X7.
 It’s not part of the company’s professional lineup, but it offers a lot of power and versatility to ambitious DIYers or light pro users.
 This is an excellent choice for re-painting your whole house, or for folks who do small to medium paint jobs every so often.

 One other key advantage that’s easy to overlook is that the X7 gives you a wider range of tip options than the X5!
-It comes with an all-purpose 515 tip (1.5mm), and unlike the X5, the X7 supports up to an .017” tip.
-That’s better for folks working with really thick exterior paints, and other coatings which require the .017” fitting.
+It comes with an all-purpose 515 tip (1.5mm), and unlike the X5, the X7 supports up to a .017” tip.
+Which’s better for folks working with really thick exterior paints, and other coatings require the .017” fitting.

-The tips are easy to switch, and relatively inexpensive to purchase in alternate sizes.
+The tips are easy to switch, and relatively inexpensive to purchase in kit.

 There are a number of reasons we like this better than the X5, but overall, it comes down to the fact that the X7 is better for midsize jobs.
 It’s built more heavily, the cart makes it easier to move around, and it has a more powerful pump onboard!
 Graco rates this one for quarterly use, serious DIYers, handymen, or light contractor work–anything up to 125 gallons per year.